-I have done many great things over this year and volunteering with Imperial Plus is definitely one of the highlights."
+I have done many great things over this year and volunteering is definitely one of the highlights."

-Imperial offers lots of ways for you to do something different with your spare time, and our students have a strong record for making a difference both in the local and global community.
-The Union's Community Connections volunteer service partners with over 150 external organisations to offer hundreds of volunteering opportunities, from tutoring in schools to community-based projects.
+We offer lots of ways for you to do something different with your spare time and our students have a strong record for making a difference both locally and globally.

 Mentoring and tutoring